mmaer/omnifocus-scripts/scripts/estimateDays/README.md

 ![Estimate days settings](./assets/screenshot3.png)

+## Changelog

+### 1.2.0
+- This month in predefined dates
+- Next month in predefined dates
+- New option which show/hide days with 0 minutes

 ## In the future

-- [ ] Add this month's predefined date option
-- [ ] Add next month's predefined date option
 - [ ] Estimate morning, afternoon and evening each day